sswam/allemande/doc/guide.md

 - Informed help from AIs is available in the help widget.
 Here, AIs have access to the entire user guide.
    - In the main "Ally Chat" room, AIs have some basic info about the app.
    - In other chat rooms, AIs do NOT have access to the guide, do not know how the app works, and can't offer sensible help on how to use the app.
-   - Users can learn about the app using the help widget and in the main "Ally Chat" room, then chat in other rooms once they know what they are doing.
+   - Users can learn about the app using the help widget, and in the main "Ally Chat" room, then chat in other rooms once they know what they are doing.

 ## Tools and Capabilities